Larson on track to lead USA in quest for Olympic gold

 Jordan Larson looks favourably at an extra year of training ahead of a quest for USA's all-elusive gold medal in the women's Olympic volleyball tournament.

-After five years in Russia playing for Dinamo Moscow and another five in Turkey with Eczacibasi VitrA Istanbul, the 33-year-old outside hitter joined China's Shanghai last year - though she managed to return home to the USA just in time to beat the current travel restrictions across the world.
+After five years in Russia playing for Dinamo Kazan and another five in Turkey with Eczacibasi VitrA Istanbul, the 33-year-old outside hitter joined China's Shanghai last year - though she managed to return home to the USA just in time to beat the current travel restrictions across the world.

 Larson led USA to gold at the 2014 FIVB World Championship in Milan and followed up with a couple more gold medals in the two FIVB Volleyball Nations League editions so far.
 But at the Olympic Games she only holds a silver from London 2012 and a bronze from Rio 2016.